qjiangzhao/TEtrimmer/README.md

   --debug                         debug mode.
 This will keep all raw files.
 WARNING: Many files will be
                                   generated.

-  --fast_mode                     Reduce running time at the cost of lower accuracy and specificity.

   -pd, --pfam_dir TEXT            Pfam database directory.
 TE Trimmer will download the database
                                   automatically.
 Only turn on this option if you want to use a local